 Whether you’re building an onboarding program for the first time or giving it a refresh, use these general onboarding templates to get a feel for the structure and essential elements of onboarding, whether it’s getting ahead of new hire paperwork or a welcome email.

 The average manager gets their first leadership training at the age of 42, about a decade after becoming a manager.
 We’ve written about how manager training is undervalued and ineffective, and manager onboarding is no exception.

 Onboarding managers is important for two major reasons: First, management requires a strong set of soft skills that may not have been needed or refined in the manager’s previous role.
 Second, their performance has a compounding impact.
-They organize teams and projects, set communication standards, and have a high impact on employee engagement.
+They organize teams and projects, set communication standards, and have a high impact on employee satisfaction and engagement.

 For example, we highly value continuous feedback and conduct performance reviews for each of our employees, starting at onboarding.
 We document and lay out the process on Trello to ensure new hires, especially coaches (managers), understand how performance reviews are done at 360Learning: